-\begin{thm}[New stability condition for MPC with terminal weight] Consider a nonlinear system (\ref{eq:sys}) with constraints (\ref{eq:constraintU}), (\ref{eq:constraintX}) and the performance index (\ref{eq:indexWTN}) satisfying Assumption A1-A2.
-The closed-loop system under the MPC algorithm is asymptotically stable if it is feasible and there exists a control $u(k+N|k) \in \mathcal{U}$ such that
+\begin{lem} Consider a nonlinear system (\ref{eq:sys}) with constraints (\ref{eq:constraintU}), (\ref{eq:constraintX}), and a terminal constraint (\ref{eq:MPCS-NTC}) and the cost function (\ref{eq:initFHN}) satisfying Assumptions A1-A2.
+Suppose that the optimisation problem (\ref{eq:modifiedOCP}) starts from a state within an initial feasible set, i.e. $x(0)=x_0 \in \Omega(\alpha_0)$ for a given $\alpha_0$, and there exist a control $u(k+N|k) \in \mathcal{U} $ and a $\mathcal{K}_\infty$ function $\beta_5$ such that